U.S. Tariffs On EU Products and EU competitive balance

 The WTO Decision could exacerbate transatlantic and intra-European tensions

-Published by Marzia Moccia. .Europe Conjuncture United States of America Foreign markets Trade war Economic trends
+Published by Marzia Moccia. .Europe Conjuncture United States of America Foreign markets Trade war Global economic trends

 Log in to use the pretty print function and embed function.

 This article was written in collaboration with Massimo Ortolani, International Consultant.

 On 2 October, the World Trade Organization (WTO) authorized the US to impose duties on EU exports for a total value of 7.5 billion $, as compensation for the subsidies considered illegal that some European states have provided to the European Airbus aircraft manufacturer.
 The ruling is the resolution of a legal dispute conducted at the WTO for more than 14 years, which saw the European company oppose the American company Boeing; for additional details see the article USA-EU: new front of the trade war?.
 Duties will come into effect from October 18, however the last meeting between the US and EU delegations is set for October 14, aimed at limiting in extremis the tariff application.